curl/everything-curl/curl-etiquette.md

 ### Mailing list etiquette

-As many communities and sub cultures, we have developed guidelines and rules of what we think is the right way to behave and how to communicate on the mailing lists.
-The [curl mailing list etiquette](https://curl.haxx.se/mail/etiquette.html) follows the style of traditional open source projects.
+Like many communities and subcultures, we have developed guidelines and rules of what we think is the right way to behave and how to communicate on the mailing lists.
+The [curl mailing list etiquette](https://curl.haxx.se/mail/etiquette.html) follows the style of traditional Open Source projects.

 #### Do Not Mail a Single Individual

-Many people send one question to one person.
+Many people send one question directly to one person.
 One person gets many mails, and there is only one person who can give you a reply.
-The question may be something that other people are also wanting to ask.
-These other people have no way to read the reply, but to ask the one person the question.
+The question may be something that other people also want to ask.
+These other people have no way to read the reply but to ask the one person the question.
 The one person consequently gets overloaded with mail.

 If you really want to contact an individual and perhaps pay for his or her